standout/seriline/README.md

 # Seriline
+Seriline provides an API for ordering their products.
+This gem provides a simple method for connecting and using the API.
 # Configuration
 For any Seriline request you must first login.
 A session will be active for 60 minutes and during that session you can